burningion/firefox-splinter-docker/README.md

 This is a headless Firefox image, with Splinter running.
 I'm using it to scrape YouTube for videos for an upcoming talk.

-Right now (Jan 2019), YouTube and Instagram only show more results when you scroll.
-So this is a Docker image, allowing you to scroll through the results of a page for scraping.
+Right now, YouTube and Instagram only show more results when you scroll.
+So this is a Docker image, with a web frontend, allowing you to scroll through the results of a page for scraping.

 This is mostly a tool for me to develop in, but if you want to see how to build and use this: